Ralph Ellsworth: College football

-In 1943, his first season of college football, Ellsworth was an unlikely football star who started out as wingback before moving to the critical tailback position.
-In Texas' single-wing formation, the tailback was the main talent, field general and person who usually received the snap.
-He came to Austin in 1942 as part of the Naval ROTC Training program and skipped his freshman season to focus on track.
+In 1943, his first season of college football, Ellsworth was an unlikely football star who started out as a wingback before moving to the critical tailback position.
+In Texas' single-wing formation, the tailback was the main talent, field general and the player who usually received the snap.
+He came to Austin in 1942 as part of the Naval ROTC training program and skipped his freshman season to focus on track.
 In 1943 the Marines at Texas were all moved to Southwestern University including several key Longhorn players such as Ken Matthews.
 This left Texas shorthanded creating an opportunity for Ellsworth to come out for the team.
-A series of injuries allowed him to move from the bench to the offensive leader.
-First, back Joe Bill Baumgardner broke his ankle in fall training and Ellsworth was promoted to starting Wingback to fill the hole.
+A series of injuries allowed him to move from the bench to an offensive leadership role.
+First, back Joe Bill Baumgardner broke his ankle in fall training and Ellsworth was promoted to starting wingback to fill the gap.
 He played that position for the first three games of the season.
-When starting tailback Ralph Hall was injured against Arkansas, Coach Dana X. Bible, then dealing with injuries to other backs such as Billy Main and Bob Rados, pulled Ellsworth up to lead the offense.
+When starting tailback Ralph Hall was injured against Arkansas, Coach Dana X. Bible, who was also dealing with injuries to other backs such as Billy Main and Bob Rados, called on Ellsworth to lead the offense.

-That season, he led the team in rushing and on defense was the co-leader in interceptions.
+That season, he led the team in rushing and was co-leader in interceptions on defense.
 In a game against Rice he rushed for 199 yards, setting a school record that would stand for 23 years, and threw for another 86.
-Texas posted a 7–1 regular season record that year, with five wins by 20 points or more and a victory over #16 Texas A&M. Only a loss to #11 Southwestern, stocked with former Texas players, kept them from going undefeated.
-They won the Southwest Conference, finished the season ranked #14 and were invited to their first-ever bowl game, the 1944 Cotton Bowl.
+Texas posted a 7–1 regular season record that year, with five wins by 20 points or more and a victory over 16th-ranked Texas A&M. Only a loss to 11th-ranked Southwestern, stocked with former Texas players, kept them from going undefeated.
+They won the Southwest Conference, finished the season ranked 14th and were invited to their first-ever bowl game, the 1944 Cotton Bowl.
 There they faced off against Randolph Field in a game that finished with a 7–7 tie.
 After falling behind by a touchdown, Ellsworth threw the game-tying 35-yard touchdown pass to prevent the loss.

-The following April, a few days after being drafted in the 16th round of the 1944 NFL draft by the New York Giants, Ellsworth decided to transfer to the Naval Academy the following fall with three seasons of eligibility remaining.
-If he had stayed at Texas, he would have gotten his Naval commission in November 1944, but he chose to take the Academy appointment offered to him by Congressman Paul Kilday of San Antonio instead, as it would help him to realize his dream to be a naval attache in the diplomatic service.
+The following April, a few days after being drafted in the 16th round of the 1944 NFL draft by the New York Giants, Ellsworth decided to transfer to the Naval Academy the following autumn with three seasons of eligibility remaining.
+If he had stayed at Texas, he would have gotten his Naval commission in November 1944, but he chose to take the Academy appointment offered to him by Congressman Paul Kilday of San Antonio instead, as it would help him realise his dream of becoming a naval attaché in the diplomatic service.
 Previously he had expressed interest in attending West Point.